simon-fleishman/sagemaker-easyocr/README.md

        Note: If you already have a bucket that you’d like to use instead, choose Specific S3 buckets and specify the bucket name.
        Amazon SageMaker creates the AmazonSageMaker-ExecutionRole-*** role
    e.
-In Git section add repository https://github.com/simon-fleishman/sagemaker-easyocr.git
+In Git section add repository https://github.com/simon-fleishman/sagemaker-easyocr.git for cloning into the notebook

    f.
 Keep the default settings for the remaining options and choose Create notebook instance.